elizabeth-millicanbxsy/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

 This quote reminds us that while efficiency is important in programming, optimizing code too early, without sufficient profiling or understanding the actual bottlenecks, can lead to unnecessary complexity and maintenance issues.
 It's better to first ensure correctness and readability, then optimize when data-backed evidence confirms a need for improvement.
 This principle encourages a thoughtful balance between performance and maintainability in software development.

+# 2024-01-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary, based on measured performance data.
+Remember, clarity trumps obfuscation; simplicity defeats complexity in the long run."

+This quote emphasizes that over-concern with optimizing code before it's needed can lead to increased complexity, reduced readability, and more bugs.
+It's better to write clear, straightforward code initially and use profiling tools to identify bottlenecks for targeted optimization later.